11 Tips to Create Incredible Light Painting Photos

 9. Use a camera trigger system.

-It is not wise to manually press the release button of your shutter while the camera is mounted on a tripod.
+It is not wise to manually press the release button of your shutter to make the shutter open while the camera is mounted on a tripod.
 This can result in movements that will cause your images to be blurry.
 To avoid this, it is best to use a camera trigger.
 MIOPS products, such as MIOPS Smart Camera Trigger and RemotePlus Trigger will allow you to take shots remotely.
 This is manageable by using a mobile app, meaning you can release the shutter by just using your phone.

 10. Use flash if you have a model.